-If deeper excavations are planned for the site, Cambium should be notified as it is likely that excavations extending below approximately 257.7 mASL (within the northern section) and 255.7 mASL (southern section of the Site) will encounter groundwater and will require more extensive dewatering.
+If deeper excavations are required throughout the site, Cambium should be notified as it is likely that excavations extending below approximately 255.7 mASL will encounter groundwater and will require more extensive dewatering.
 Dewatering methods must ensure that the water table is drawn down to at least 1 m below the base of the excavation, prior to the excavations reaching the base level, to reduce the potential for loosening of the excavation base due to seepage pressures.
 Further, care should be taken to direct surface water away from the open excavations.
 Excavations extending below the groundwater table through, or in, saturated non-cohesive deposits will require the use of positive dewatering in the form of perimeter trenching with sumps and pumps, and/or well points, and/or eductors.
-The dewatering system is the

-Contractor's responsibility and the rate and volume required for dewatering is dependent on the construction methods and staging chosen by the contractor.
+The dewatering system is the Contractor's responsibility and the rate and volume required for dewatering is dependent on the construction methods and staging chosen by the contractor.

-Water takings in excess of 50 m/day are regulated by the (Ministry of the Environment, Conservation and Parks (MECP).
-Certain takings of groundwater and storm water for construction site dewatering purposes with a combined total less than 400 m/day qualify for self-registration on the MECP's Environmental Activity and Sector Registry ("EASR").
+Water takings in excess of 50 m3/day are regulated by the (Ministry of the Environment, Conservation and Parks (MECP).
+Certain takings of groundwater and storm water for construction site dewatering purposes with a combined total less than 400 m3/day qualify for self-registration on the MECP's Environmental Activity and Sector Registry ("EASR").
 Registry on the EASR replaces the need to obtain a PTTW and a Section 53 approval.
-A Category 3 PTTW is required where the proposed water taking is greater than 400 m/day.
+A Category 3 PTTW is required where the proposed water taking is greater than 400 m3/day.